smddev/site/src/content/projects/en/calendar.md

 techs:
   - Python
   - Postgres
   - ReactJS
   - Kubernetes
 description: Corporate calendar with Zoom/Webex conference booking
 ---
+Our solution simplifies corporate meeting management by providing a centralized platform for booking and managing meetings.
+Key features include:

+* **Unified Conferencing**

-Our team has developed a corporate calendar where employees can conveniently book and manage meetings using a fixed pool of corporate licenses for Zoom and Webex conferences.
+  Employees can easily schedule meetings using shared Zoom and Webex licenses.
+* **Organizational Integration**

-The functionality of creating meetings based on the company's structure and lists of employees was implemented.
+  Meetings are created based on the company's structure and employee lists, ensuring seamless collaboration.
+* **Calendar Sync**

-The system has also been integrated with Google and MS Exchange calendars.
+  The system integrates with Google Calendar and Microsoft Exchange, eliminating scheduling conflicts.

 ## Outcome

-The convenience and efficiency of the company's employees has improved.
+This streamlined approach enhances productivity by reducing administrative burdens and improving meeting organization.